Coccoloba

-Coccoloba is a genus of about 120–150 species of flowering plants in the family Polygonaceae, which is native to the Neotropics.
+Coccoloba is a genus of 177 species of flowering plants in the family Polygonaceae, which is native to the Neotropics.
 There is no overall English name for the genus, although many of the individual species have widely used common names.

 Range

-The genus is native to tropical and subtropical regions of the Americas, in South America, the Caribbean and Central America, with two species extending into Florida.
+The genus is native to tropical and subtropical regions of the Americas, in South America, the Caribbean, Central America, and Mexico, with two species extending into Florida.